TechniquesStandard

 • 1Cadence breathing locks breath rhythm to movement rhythm.

-• 4Best trained off the field first, then applied during easy sessions.
+• 4Train the rhythm off the field first, then apply it during easy sessions before threshold work.

 Why lock breath to movement

 In rhythmic activities — running, rowing, cycling, swimming — the breath and the movement are already coupled loosely.
-Deliberately tightening that coupling into a specific ratio does three things.
-It stabilises your rhythm.
-It reduces perceived effort by giving the mind a rhythm to hold.
-And it reduces side-stitch risk by ensuring you never land repeatedly on the same foot at the bottom of exhale.
+Deliberately tightening that coupling into a specific ratio gives the athlete a timing scaffold.
+Instead of waiting until breathing feels chaotic, you decide where inhale and exhale belong inside the movement cycle.

 The common ratios

 3:2 (three steps inhale, two steps exhale) is a good easy-pace default.
-The odd ratio also alternates which foot lands during the exhale, which reduces side-stitch risk.
+The odd ratio also alternates which foot lands during the exhale, which some coaches use to avoid always loading the same side at the same point in the breath cycle.
 2:2 is the standard threshold-pace pattern.
-2:1 is for hard efforts.
+2:1 is for hard efforts where ventilation demand is too high for longer ratios.

 These are rhythms, not rules